Electoral reform in New Zealand: Overview

 The first-past-the-post voting (FPP) electoral system, used in New Zealand for much of its history, was a simple plurality system, in which voters marked their preference for the candidate they wish to represent the electorate they live in.
 The candidate or candidates that garners the most votes through this process is then elected to Parliament.
 Generally, elections conducted in this manner result in an absolute majority, in which the party who wins the most votes wins a majority of seats and has the absolute power in the house.
 The only deviation from this in New Zealand during the FPP era was before the 1890s during which each member was independent and as such no political parties existed.

+A bill was put forward in 1887 to divide the country into two districts, each of 20 members, and to use STV to elect the members.
+However, it failed to pass.

-With the appearance of a New Liberal Party and the Independent Labour League, the old-time two-party system was crumbling significantly.
-Previously in such ridings as Ashburton the successful candidate had been getting elected with less than half the votes – in 1893 with as few as 32 percent of the vote.
+With the appearance of a New Liberal Party and the Independent Labour League, the old-time two-party system crumbled significantly.
+As early as the 1890s, in such ridings as Ashburton the successful candidate had been elected with less than half the votes cast in the district – in 1893 with as few as 32 percent of the vote.

 In the 1905 election, for the first time, all members were elected in single-member districts.
 Concern for fairness and avoidance of the bad effects of vote spitting led NZ to try out a majoritarian system of voting.

-The second-ballot system used from 1908–1913 was a modification of the existing FPP system.
+The second-ballot system used from 1908 to 1913 was a modification of the existing FPP system.
 A first election was held same as under FPP, but it guaranteed that a candidate to be elected, must garner over 50% of the votes in their district.
-If no one reached this threshold in the first count, a new round of voting was conducted featuring only the two highest polling candidates, this ensured one or the other gains over 50%.
+If no one reached this threshold in the first count, a new round of voting was conducted featuring only the two highest polling candidates, this ensured one or the other received more than half the vote.
 This was discontinued in 1913, NZ reverting to FPP in single-member districts, the successful candidate winning by plurality, which in many cases was less than half the votes.
 As well, FPP was producing majority government but not since 1935 has a government been elected by a majority of the votes.

 Many NZ voters became dissatisfied with this voting by the 1990s.
-Mixed-member proportional (MMP), as seen in New Zealand from 1996 onward, is a proportional system wherein each voter has two votes.
+Mixed-member proportional (MMP), as seen in New Zealand from 1996 onward, is a type of proportional system wherein each voter has two votes.
 One of these is for the candidate in their electorate and one is for the overall political party.
-The party vote is what ultimately decides the number of seats each party gains in parliament, with any shortfall between the number of electorates won and the overall percentage made up by list party members.
+The party vote is what ultimately decides the number of seats each party gains in parliament, with any shortfall between the number of electorates won and the party's overall percentage of the party vote made up by list party members elected.